Hip

 The discomfort brought on by hip osteoarthritis may be aggravated by weight-bearing and vigorous activities like doing sports, outdoor gardening, jogging, walking and standing for too long.
 Some simple movements, such as getting in and out of the car, or rising from a seated position, can also be hard to do when the hip joints are frail.

 Hip osteoarthritis can worsen over time, especially with frequent physical activities.
-It may also cause the following symptoms, which our hip doctor has to assess to get an accurate diagnosis:
+It may also cause the following symptoms, which one of our hip specialists would assess to get an accurate diagnosis:

 • Stiffness of the joints upon waking up in the morning or after a period of inactivity